 Knowing the scenario helps you choose a rate control mode.

 Rate Control Modes

 Now, let’s dive into the different modes.
-I will be basing my post on the modes supported by the popular H.264 and H.265 encoders x264 and x265, as available in
+I will be basing my post on the modes supported by the popular H.264 and H.265 encoders x264 and x265, as well as libvpx, as available in

 --enable-libx265.
 With x265, not all parameters can be passed directly, so you have to use the